prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 If a config is reloaded or prometheus/agent is restarted before flushing pending samples we will skip those samples.
 Given we have a persistent WAL this behavior is unexpected by users and can cause a lot of confusion.

-### Pitfalls of the current solution

-As mentioned in the why, this behavior is often confusing to users who know a WAL is in use but still finds they have missing data on restart.

 ## Goals

-1. Support resuming from a savepoint for each configured `remote_write` destination.
+1. Support resuming from a savepoint for each configured `remote_write` destination via an opt-in feature flag.
 2. Taking a savepoint for a remote_write destination should not incur significant overhead.
-3. Changing the `queue_configuration` for a `remote_write` destination should not result in a new savepoint entry.
+3. Changing the `queue_configuration` for a `remote_write` destination should not result in losing a savepoint entry.
-   * The `queue_configuration` includes fields like min/max shards and other performance tuning parameter.s
+   * The `queue_configuration` includes fields like min/max shards and other performance tuning parameters.
    * These can be expected to change under normal circumstances and should not trigger a data loss scenario.
 4. Guards need to be in place to protect against infinite WAL growth.
 5. Stretch: Remote write supports at-least-once delivery of samples in the WAL.